rachlally/employee-tracker/README.md

 ## Technology

-This application was created using MySQL and Sequelize.
+This application was created using MySQL.

 ## Usage